-Bathroom toilets such as wall hung toilets, back to wall toilets and high level toilets are styles that tend to be thought of before purchasing, but often customers are open minded in terms of their toilet options.
+Bathroom toilets such as wall hung toilets, back to wall toilets and high-level toilets are styles that tend to be thought of before purchasing, but often customers are open-minded in terms of their toilet options.

 Perhaps the easiest way of deciding what toilet would be best for your bathroom is based on the existing bathroom décor.
 If your bathroom is currently decorated with more a modern theme, then a close coupled toilet, back to wall toilet or even wall hung toilet qualify as potential styles for success.

 On the contrary, if your bathroom is decorated in more of a traditional style, we recommend expanding on this theme by purchasing a high-level toilet or even a low-level Traditional style toilet that will enhance the classical theme of your bathroom.
-Our range of Basin Units offer vintage and modern designs.
+Our range of Basin Units offers vintage and modern designs.

-It's always good to plan your design and practicality needs before you decide on your choice of toilet.
+It's always good to plan your design and practicality needs before you decide on your choice of the toilet.
 This will also influence your look and final finish to your bathroom.
 Preparation is key.
-We believe the following key questions are good place for anyone looking to purchase a toilet to start with.
+We believe the following key questions are a good place for anyone looking to purchase a toilet to start with.

-Q: what type of design and style do I want?
+Q: What type of design and style do I want?

-Q: what type of cistern do I need?
+Q: What type of cistern do I need?